-A Scene is a specific moment happening inside an Event.
-In one same Event there can be several Scenes.
+A Scene is a specific moment that happens inside an Event.
+There can be several Scenes in one Event.
 To create a Scene, you first pose a question, something you want to find out about the story.
-The goal of the Scene is to decide the answer to that question.
-But this will happen later on, while role-playing.
-You will discover the answer through play.
+The goal of the Scene is to decide the answer to that question, this will happen later on, you will discover the answer through the role-play.